 The selection committee requires a budget of your projected expenses and income related to sending students to the annual conference.
 An estimated budget should include travel to the conference site, housing, conference registration, and any miscellaneous expenses.
 Ambassadors Awards are designed to cover conference registration costs (basic registration, tours, VAF membership, banquet) or under special circumstances when conference registration is low in comparison to travel and lodging, other approved expenses.
 Full-time faculty, who act as sponsors accompanying the Ambassadors, are not eligible for funding.
 When estimating conference expenses, use registration and other fees from previous conferences as a guideline.

-The deadline for nominations will be announced in the fall.
+The deadline for applications is January 5, 2019.
 Please submit application materials to Ambassadors Awards.